See the latest vacancies and find out about working for MSF UKJobs in the UK

 There are different types of cookies that do different things.
 Some cookies can be really helpful and most websites rely on them to work properly and to understand what their users do when they visit.

 For example, when you donate on MSF UK a cookie helps the site ‘remember’ which kind of donation you have chosen as you move through the process.
+Cookies are also crucial for understanding how people use a website and which areas are popular.
+This helps us make websites more engaging and enjoyable – and stop us investing in areas our users are not interest in.

 Cookies are also used by advertising companies to direct adverts at people who might have shown an interest in the company, product or service before when surfing the web.